Wondering how to get ahead of retirement but have a late start towards your funds? Learn how to start saving for retirement at 50.

 Evaluate Your Saved Assets, Such as Your Home

 Most individuals accrue savings in some non-cash assets by the time they reach 50, the most significant of which likely consists of their house.
 Upon purchasing a home, the difference between your property’s value and your mortgage balance represents the amount added to your pocket upon completion of a sale.

 This value is referred to as your “home equity.”
 Since you continually pay down your mortgage over time, your equity grows the longer you reside in your house.
 However, accessing your home equity to help you save for retirement is not without challenges:

-As compared to the challenges of traditional home equity loans, EasyKnock provides a financial solution that allows homeowners to sell and stay.
-Set up as a sales-leaseback agreement, you sell your home to EasyKnock and get to lease it back for as little or long as you need.
+As compared to the challenges of traditional home equity loans, sale-leaseback programs provide a financial solution that allows homeowners to sell their home and stay as a renter.
+How this works – you sell your home and get to lease it back.
 This solution unlocks the total amount of your home equity, which can be used to contribute towards retirement savings.
-At 50 or any other age, EasyKnock provides a path to immediately boost your retirement savings.
+At 50 or any other age, a sale-leaseback program can provide a path to immediately boost your retirement savings.

-Whereas a home equity loan adds debt and interest (along with the risk of losing your home), EasyKnock puts your cash in your hands with a home equity investment—for your retirement or any other needs that life tosses your way.
+Whereas a home equity loan adds debt and interest (along with the risk of losing your home), a sale-leaseback solution can put your cash in your hands with a home equity investment—for your retirement or any other needs that life tosses your way.